-A capstone experience consisting of written and oral reflection among peers at the end of one's graduate study, intended for students of the Master of Arts in Pastoral Studies, Master of Divinity, and Master of Arts in Catholic Philosophy programs.
+A capstone experience consisting of written and oral reflection among peers at the end of one's graduate study, required for students matriculated in the Master of Arts in Pastoral Studies, Master of Divinity, and Master of Arts in Catholic Philosophy programs.
 Non-Credit.